yulya3102/agda-asm/Intro.md

 \citep{danielsson2006formalisation} \citep{hancock2013small}
 \citep{mcbridedjinn}.
 }{
-Proof-carrying code is written with modern proof assistants, which are based on type theory and Curry-Howard correspondence
+Proof-carrying code is written with modern proof assistants which are based on type theory and Curry-Howard correspondence
 \citep{sorensen2006lectures}.
 Coq \citep{coq} and Agda \citep{agda} may be
 noted as the closest to general purpose programming languages.
 Coq was used